 The fluffy white flower heads of white snakeroot (Ageratina altissima, formerly Eupatorium rugosum) are a common site in somewhat shaded areas starting in late summer to early fall and continuing even past frost.
-Native to the eastern half of North American, it grows in bushy clumps that usually reach 2 to 3 feet tall.
-White snakeroot can self-sow freely into empty spaces, so it may not be a good choice for highly managed gardens, but it’s a great filler if you have a lot of room and would like to add fall flowers to a shady spot.
+Native to the eastern half of North America, it grows in bushy clumps that usually reach 2 to 3 feet tall.
+White snakeroot can self-sow freely into empty spaces between other plants, so it may not be a good choice for highly managed gardens (with well-spaced plants and lots of bare soil or mulch), but it’s a great filler if you have a lot of room and would like to add fall flowers to a shady spot.
 These seeds are from wild plants growing in my hedgerow in Bucks County, PA.
 Partial shade; prefers soil that is on the moist side but is adaptable.
 Perennial; Zones 3 to 9.

-Collected in late October 2022.
+2022-collected seeds are sold out.
+I hope to collect again in October 2023.
 At least 25 seeds.
 PA ecotype.

 Please read the germination information as well before ordering.